mapsync/scottsville-advisory/site/content/post/scottsville-city-offices-closed-monday-september-4.md

 ---
 M﻿onday trash will be picked up on Tuesday, September 5, along with regular Tuesday customers.

 T﻿here will be no bus service on Monday.
-Bus service will resume normal route on Tuesday.
+Bus service will resume normal schedule on Tuesday.